 - Glacier Xtreme– The costs were adding up for Iceland but this was one of those experiences we didn’t want to miss out on.
 On top of glacier hiking, this was the only one where you could also ice climb as well.
 When talking to the locals, they said the Falljökull Glacier was much better than the others due to less traffic and being able to get way closer to the icefall.
 How about things to pack and all of that?
 I found that the booking sites weren’t very good about explaining this so let me clear the air.
 Do you need waterproof pants?
 I would say no unless it’s raining that day.
 We had a beautiful sunny day and so any hiking appropriate pants are fine.
 What else should I bring?
 Bring gloves.
 They don’t necessarily have to be waterproof but the ice can be sharp when you’re trying to keep balance or even during the ice climbing.
 Also bring sunglasses.
 The sun will reflect intensely off of the white ice but more importantly you want your sunglasses to protect you from the flying chips of ice that will be coming at you when you dig your ice axe into the wall.
 Any other tips?
 That main parking lot at Skaftafell fills up FAST.
 I would show up early to get a good spot in the main lot.
 Otherwise you’ll have to go to an adjacent one that is a bit farther away.

-- Jokusarlon Lagoon – This place gets pretty busy around sunset so you might have to jockey a little for tripod space.
+- Jokulsarlon Lagoon – This place gets pretty busy around sunset so you might have to jockey a little for tripod space.
 From a photography perspective, don’t be afraid to move around as there are a ton of different angles to shoot at.
 If you’re not doing a whole lot of photography here, you could be done in 15 minutes or if you’re like me, 2 hours.
-Lastly, be on the lookout for otters in the water.
+Lastly, be on the lookout for seals in the water.
 They pop their head up once in awhile or sometimes you can catch them swim.
 Let me know how many you find!
+If you’d rather get out on one of those boats that take you right up to the icebergs, I recommend tours like this amphibian boat tour.

 Day 8 – Rewind